just1689/remote-pi/README.md

 ## Pi Setup

+- The message must conform to type model/Config.
-Use BCM as the PinIDs in the message.
-The message must conform to type model/Config For more info on pins: see https://pinout.xyz/
+- Use BCM codes as the PinIDs in the message.
+- For more info on pins: see https://pinout.xyz/

 # 🌈 Road map 🦄

-## 🏆 Version 1
-- ~~Externalize config into json file.~~
-- ~~Better docs~~
-- First Release

 ## 🚀 Version 2
 - Subscribe to pin as input